Concussion: Runners’ Fall Recognizing Head Trauma Symptoms

 Positron Emission Tomography (PET)

 This technique allows markers of inflammation and neurodegeneration to be seen in vivo.
-It involves injecting a tracer fluid with radioactive elements in a vein, which can then be observed during the scan.
-The tracer will flow through your blood stream and can be used to observe any discrepancies in your circulatory system, such as a clot or a rupture.
+It involves injecting a tracer fluid with radioactive elements into a vein, which can then be observed during the scan.
+The tracer will flow through your bloodstream and can be used to observe any discrepancies in your circulatory system, such as a clot or a rupture.
 This procedure is similar to nuclear bone scans, or fluoroscopy, which is often used to diagnose bone injuries such as stress fractures.